Nobody ever said money was simple.

 Unsubsidized loan payments are on fixed interest rates while you're still in education.
 But it's often the case that you won't start paying them off until after you graduate.

-Undergraduates meeting a few key criteria should be able to secure a minimum loan of at least $5,500 a year.
+Undergraduates meeting a few key criteria should be able to secure a minimum loan of at least $5,500 an academic year.
 Criteria include:

-Caps exist for students who are financially dependent on parents, in which case they won't be able to exceed $5,500 a year for the first year.
+Annual loan limit caps exist for students who are financially dependent on parents, in which case they won't be able to exceed $5,500 a year for the first academic year.
 This figure increases in increments for the following two years.

-No more than $3,500 of the first year's allowance can be in subsidized loans.
+No more than $3,500 of the first academic year's allowance can be in subsidized loans.

 The one big exception to these figures is for students enrolled in some health studies.
 Certain programs allow for higher loans, so speak to your financial aid office to find out for sure if you think you might be entitled.